April 30 & May 1

 N.I.L. – Let’s Separate Fact from Fiction

-Terry Prentice, Deputy Athletics Director & General Manager of Athlete Brand Services and Business Development
+Terry Prentice, Deputy Athletics Director & General Manager of Athlete Brand Services and Business Development, Mississippi State University

 Since July 2021, collegiate student-athletes have had the opportunity to earn compensation tied to their name, image or likeness.
 As a former Division 1 student-athlete and administrator, Terry Prentice has spent the past three years using his personal and professional experiences to help student-athletes maximize their earning potential.
 In an ambiguous world where social media reports and speculation run rampant, it can be difficult to separate fact from fiction.
 Hear from him as he provides his perspective on where the NIL market is today and where it may be headed.